 Psychology Major Courses

 Introduces basic elements in understanding human behavior.
 Emphasis on basic concepts and terminology of psychology including the biological basis of behavior, sensation, perception, history of psychology, growth and development, motivation, learning, measurement and scientific methodology, emotion, personality, abnormal behavior, and psychotherapy.
-Alternate: PSY 32353 Developmental Psychology

 Examines theory and research on issues of human growth and development.

 Reviews historical antecedents of contemporary psychology, critical analysis of selected psychological theories and discussion of application of these theories in contemporary psychology.
+Prerequisites: PSY 12053 General Psychology.

-Capstone course that guides student in development of integrative written project that demonstrates personal achievement of learning outcomes in the psychology major.
+Capstone course that guides students in development of integrative written project that demonstrates personal achievement of learning outcomes in the psychology major.
 Culminates in a major theoretical paper, written in APA format, investigating and discussing a major issue or issues within the field and presented in seminar form in class.

 Full Degree Catalog